msc-network/rails-aide/README.md

 ## TODO

-* Realised that reading from config.json initally is not possible and only works because the file is int he dev folder!!
-* Write generated files to directory rather than where the binary is run.
+* ~~Write generated files to directory rather than where the binary is run~~
 * Piggy back running rails commands - involves storing model attributes and generate the rails command
 * ~~Better config using a local file to overwrite the default if present~~
 * ~~Allow use of a global config too~~
 * More involved templates including imports, mixins etc.
 * Make it more generic for other Rails apps.
-Possibly rename to 'railsgo'
+Possibly rename to 'rails-aide' - IN PROGRESS
+* Make generated filenames more customisable via config
+* Create log and write to basedir

 ## Credits